vxq9e7bx/LauraBox/README.md

 * Playlist selected though RFID tag
 * Battery powered, can play while charging
 * Four buttons: volume +/-, next/previous track
-* Intuitive pause functionality by removing the RFID tag and putting it back in place to resume (no limit in pause time, no impact on battery life)
+* Intuitive pause functionality by removing the RFID tag and putting it back on to resume (no limit in pause time, no impact on battery life)
 * WiFi download of now MP3s and playlists
 * Firmware upgrade via WiFi
 * Long standby time (several month)